Going Commando Feels Amazing...Until It Doesn't

 Soggy underwear can also lead to the dreaded swamp ass, caused by an overgrowth of yeast and bacteria in most environments.
 Going commando, supplemented with a daily dose of DUDE Powder, can keep your third pit fresh.

 Going commando is ideal if you’re lounging around or working from home.
-But there’s a reason (actually multiple reasons) why over 90% of guys are loyal members of team underwear.
+But there’s a reason (actually multiple reasons) why more than 90% of guys are loyal members of team underwear.

 Your genitals carry a lot of germs.
 Whether it’s a dribble of pee or poop residue, it’s better to have that stuff absorbed by a pair of underwear that you wear once rather than festering in a pair of pants that you wear multiple times before washing.